Summarising

 Attributions

-Paraphrasing and Summarizing.
-University Library Service, Cardiff University.
-Retrieved from: https://ilrb.cf.ac.uk/plagiarism/paraphrasing/page02.html Licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.
+Paraphrasing and Summarizing by University Library Service, Cardiff University.
+Licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License.